-- The clinical and theoretical components of a Re-entry to the Register Program need to support attainment of the profession's standards for practice so that when successfully completed, graduates are eligible to apply for registration and be awarded a statement of attainment and/or completion. - Education providers delivering re-entry to the register programs need to be experienced in assessing students against the profession's standards for practice.
+completed, graduates are eligible to apply for registration and be awarded a statement of completion and/or attainment.

+• Education providers delivering re-entry to the register programs need to be experienced in assessing students against the profession's standards for practice.